To promote a

 The sooner the BPGovernance begins to develop, the better it will be for the wellbeing of both humans and our fellow Gaian species

-Assembly of Regions: The word ‘region’ denotes a (largely) sovereign autonomous political state, which could be as small as a WMU or much larger and defined by political boundaries, e.g.
+Assembly of Regions: The word ‘region’ denotes a (largely) sovereign autonomous political state, e.g.

 By the year APC050 (20?? + 50), partly due to trends toward ‘localization’, large nations, such as Russia, China, Canada, the USA, Australia, etc. have broken into much smaller, and significantly more autonomous, regions.
 Many small nations of the early 21st century are now regions.